Your font significantly influences how your application looks to the employer and is a crucial CV formatting decision.

 - Font type: Serif

-- Default font on: Microsoft Word, Pages
+- Available on: Microsoft Word, Pages

 - Georgia is not open source, but you can download Tinos, a similar style, from Google Fonts